MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `links` | `IEnumerable<GitHubLink>` | ** **Required.**                      |

+This Method Generate Text Format For GitHub Link That You Want To Add It To ReadMe File.

 * SetLicense(generator, license)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `license` | `License` | ** **Required.**                      |

+This Method Generate Text Format For License Info That You Want To Add It To ReadMe File.

 * SetLicense(generator, title, link)